How to Protect Your E-Commerce Website in 10 Steps

 8. Limit the Storage of Sensitive Customer Data

 When it comes to collecting and saving sensitive customer data to your website database, you should avoid what isn’t absolutely essential.
-Less is more when it comes to keeping customer data safe, especially if at some stage your website is compromised.
+Less is more when it comes to keeping customer data safe, especially if, at some stage, your website is compromised.
 Particularly when it comes to e-commerce websites and credit card information.

-This is why we recommend using a third-party payment gateway rather than storing credit card information on your site, especially small and medium-sized businesses that likely don’t have the same kind of security and IT resources as a larger enterprise.
+This is why we recommend using a third-party payment gateway rather than storing credit card information on your site, especially for small and medium-sized businesses that likely don’t have the same kind of security and IT resources as a larger enterprise.

 Payment gateways, such as PayPal, Stripe, and Skrill work by processing the payment between buyer and seller in a secure fashion.
 Customer credit card information is saved to the payment processor rather than your site, which means e-commerce stores don’t have to deal directly with sensitive data.
 You will be charged a small amount for each transaction, but it’s a small price to pay to ensure your customers’ credit card information remains safe.